-Founded in 1964, the french national institute of health and medical research (Inserm) is a public science and technology institute, jointly supervised by the French Ministry of Higher Education and Research and the ministry of social affairs, health and women’s Rights.
+Founded in 1964, the french national institute of health and medical research (Inserm) is a public science and technology institute, jointly supervised by the French ministry of education, higher Education and Research and the ministry of social affairs, health and women’s Rights.
 Inserm is the only French public research institute to focus entirely on human health and positions itself on the pathway from research laboratory to the bed of the patient.
 The mission of its scientists is to study all diseases, from the most common to the most rare, through their work in biological, medical and public health research.

 Inserm is a member of the National Alliance for Life and Health Sciences, founded in April 2009 with CNRS, Inserm, the CEA, INRA, INRIA, the IRD, the Pasteur Institute, the Conference of University Presidents (CPU) and the Conference of Chairmen of The Regional and University Hospital Centres.